 How much you will need for the immigration service to process your application will depend on how fast you need to have your case approved and whether you wish to use a premium service.

 If you wish to take advantage of expedited processing then you can opt for a shorter timeframe of 5 working days with a priority service.
-This will cost an additional fee of £500.
+This additional fee for this is £500.

 For those wanting to receive a decision within 1 working days of making an application then the fast track application package will cost a further £800 for expedited processing.